Main Content

 Financial Aid

-Do you have to attend college in VT to be eligible for a VT grant or VSAC scholarship?
+Do you have to attend college in Vermont to be eligible for a Vermont grant or VSAC scholarship?

 Vermont grants are "portable," meaning that students can take a Vermont grant out of state.
 Many VSAC scholarships can also be taken out of state.